3thanWeyer/A0_Data_Struct/README.md

  - custom functions | Doubll.cpp

- - main program | main.cpp
+ - main program | Main.cpp

 FIRST OPEN THE FOLDER WHERE THESE THREE FILES ARE LOCATED